Skip to Content

 Place de la Monnaie

-Ferris wheel behind champagne bar tent
+Ferris wheel behind champagne bar tent.

 The Champagne bar tent is a destination